iamhriturajsaha/AI-POWERED-COMMUNICATION-TOOL/README.md

 # 🤖 InstaGenie : AI-Powered Communication Tool

 InstaGenie is an **AI-Powered Instagram Automation Tool** designed to revolutionize how individuals and brands engage on social media.
-By automating likes, comments, and post scheduling using advanced **Natural Language Processing (NLP)** and **Deep Learning** models, InstaGenie helps enhance user engagement, reduce manual effort, and maintain a consistent social presence.
+By automating likes, comments, and post scheduling using advanced **Natural Language Processing (NLP)** and **Deep Learning** models, InstaGenie helps enhance user engagement, reduce manual effort and maintain a consistent social presence.

 ---